jaepil-choi/krx-quant-dataloader/docs/vibe_coding/prd.md

 ## User Stories

 **High-level DataLoader API (quant researchers):**
-- As a quant, I want to initialize a DataLoader with a fixed date range: `loader = DataLoader(db_path, start_date='2018-01-01', end_date='2018-12-31')`, then query subsets within that range.
+- As a quant, I want to initialize a DataLoader with a fixed date range: `loader = DataLoader(db_path, start_date='2018-01-01', end_date='2018-12-31')`.
+On initialization, the loader ensures all required data exists in the local database:
+  - **Stage 1 - Snapshot ingestion**: If snapshots are missing for the date range, automatically fetch from KRX, preprocess, and persist to Parquet DB
+  - **Stage 2 - Adjustment pipeline**: Compute adjustment factors from snapshots → build ephemeral cumulative adjustment cache for the date range
+  - **Stage 3 - Universe pipeline**: Compute liquidity ranks from snapshots → build pre-computed universe tables (univ100, univ200, etc.)
+- As a quant, I want queries to be fast because data is pre-fetched and pre-processed during initialization, not on every query.
 - As a quant, I want to query `loader.get_data('close', symbols=['005930', '000660'])` and receive a wide-format DataFrame with dates as index and symbols as columns for the full loader date range.
 - As a quant, I want to use pre-computed liquidity-based universes via `universe='univ100'` (or `'univ200'`/`'univ500'`/`'univ1000'`/`'univ2000'`) that select the most liquid stocks on each trading day based on trading value (거래대금).
+Universe filtering is applied via simple JOIN/masking of the queried data against the universe table.
 - As a quant, I want survivorship bias-free data: universes are cross-sectional per day, so delisted stocks that were liquid on historical dates are included.
 - As a quant, I want adjusted prices by default (`adjusted=True` is default); raw prices available via explicit `adjusted=False`.
 Adjustment factors are **range-dependent**: cumulative adjustments computed based on the loader's `[start_date, end_date]` window.
 - As a quant, I want to query subsets of the loader's date range (e.g., Q1 only) without re-initializing: `loader.get_data('close', query_start='2018-01-01', query_end='2018-03-31')`.